WebisD/Advance-network-topics/Semana 2 - Sockets/README.md

 ### Good Morning, Good Afternoon, Good Night

-Answer your greeting and correct it if it's not the correct time
+The J.A.W answers your greeting and corrects it if it's not appropriate for the current time.

 #### Linux
 ![greeting](Images/ex3_linux_Greeting.PNG)